Primarily Primates: Settlement

 In May 2007, Texas courts handed management of the facility to Friends of Animals, with a new board of directors headed by Priscilla Feral and employed Stephen Tello as executive director, who had previously been involved in running the facility for 20 years.
 In addition to Tello, the new board consists of Priscilla Feral of Friends of Animals, which funded Primarily Primates'; and Lou Griffin, a primatologist with laboratory experience of non-human primates.
 A primate veterinarian, Dr. Michele Martino, also joined the board, but resigned soon after.
 In a press release, Feral stated: "My promise to donors, advocates, and the public is that this sanctuary will be tidy, well-run, communicative, and a place advocates can be proud to support."

-A spokesman for the Texas attorney general's office, Tom Kelley, stated "The troubling conditions at Primarily Primates have been remedied."
-(By the Court Appointed Receivership) Which allowed for the Office of the Attorney General to settle with the Defendants, requiring they maintain the new standards.
-He confirmed that Wally Swett will be permanently barred from the facility as part of the settlement.
+A spokesman for the Texas attorney general's office, Tom Kelley, stated, "The troubling conditions at Primarily Primates have been remedied [by the court-appointed receivership]."
+This allowed for the Office of the Attorney General to settle with the defendants, requiring they maintain the new standards.
+He confirmed that Wally Swett was permanently barred from the facility as part of the settlement.